 Applications will be evaluated on the basis of the academic background, motivation and, if submitted, the quality of research.

 While participation is free of charge, we do not provide funding for travel or lodging.
 Course material will be made available online.
 30 EUR will be collected to cover expenses for two social events and the games.

-Exam: Applicants should study video material upfront (3 hours in total).
-They are offered a final exam on Oct 12, 2022.
+Exam: A final exam is offered some days after the workshop.
 Two tutorials will be offered in advance of the exam.
 Master Students receive 7 ECTS credit points, based on a memo that describes the group's research findings and the exam.
-Students from the University of Passau should study further descriptions on StudIP.

 Accommodation: The City of Passau provides all ranges of accommodation.
 Please approach the webpages of the Passau Tourist Information.
 Participants are required to arrange accommodation on their own.